UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/10-what-is-scraping.md

 Thanks to these labels, we could relatively easily instruct a computer to look for all parliamentarians from Alberta and list their names and caucus information.

-> ## Structured vs unstructured data
->
-> When presented with information, human beings are good at quickly categorizing it and extracting the data
-> that they are interested in.
-For example, when we look at a magazine rack, provided the titles are written
-> in a script that we are able to read, we can rapidly figure out the titles of the magazines, the stories they
-> contain, the language they are written in, etc. and we can probably also easily organize them by topic,
-> recognize those that are aimed at children, or even whether they lean toward a particular end of the
-> political spectrum.
-Computers have a much harder time making sense of such _unstructured_ data unless
-> we specifically tell them what elements data is made of, for example by adding labels such as
-> _this is the title of this magazine_ or _this is a magazine about food_.
-Data in which individual elements
-> are separated and labelled is said to be _structured_.
->
-{: .callout}

 Let's look now at the current list of members for the [UK House of Commons](https://www.parliament.uk/mps-lords-and-offices/mps/).